rewitt94/submarine/README.md

 Here you can play the game: http://ricky.hewitt.tech/submarine

-Here you can see image copyright: http://ricky.hewitt.tech/copyright
+Visit my website and navigate to the copyright page to find image copyright: http://ricky.hewitt.tech